 A Level Drama & Theatre

-All students studying A Levels must have at least five GCSEs at grade A* – C (grade 9 – 5) in academic subjects, including English Language at grade C (grade 5).
-Two of these must be B grades (grade 6).
-Having studied GCSE Drama, Dance or Expressive Arts would be an obvious advantage but is not essential.
+All students studying A Levels should have at least five GCSEs at grade 9 – 5 in academic subjects, including English Language at grade 5.
+Two of these should be grade 6.
+Having studied GCSE Drama, Dance or Expressive Arts would be an obvious advantage, but is not essential.
 All applicants must successfully pass an audition.

-- Examiner for Edexcel for more than 10 years
+- Teacher and examiner for Edexcel for over 20 years